chrisjvz/ChrisVelasquez.dev/reactnotes.md

 > If you want to use `useState` in a condition or loop, extract a new component and put it there

+### useEffect

+For use when dealing with a external system and syncronizing components
+- Can be the brower DOM, which would be considered external from the Virtual DOM

+- API Calls

 ## Sharing Data Between Components

 If you need components to *share data and update together*, you need to move the